Dallinger/Dallinger/docs/source/creating_an_experiment.rst

 To run the tests as they are, and once you start adding your own, use the `pytest` command.
-Make sure you install dev-requirements.txt before running the tests, then enter this command from the top directory of your project:
+Make sure you install dev-requirements.txt before running the tests, then enter this command from the directory that was created when you initially ran the cookiecutter command.

 ::